Updated: Jul 31

 Scientists have even found that medications that increase dopamine also frequently cause a side effect of vomiting or nausea.
 Furthermore, medications that block dopamine have been found to help reduce nausea.

-There’s another theory about hangovers that suggests our neurotransmitters get thrown out off balance.
-Since alcohol “depresses” the brain, ours brains can over-compensate and become overstimulated once the alcohol is metabolized.
+There’s another theory about hangovers that suggests our neurotransmitters get thrown off balance.
+Since alcohol “depresses” the brain, our brains can over-compensate and become overstimulated once the alcohol is metabolized.

 This overstimulation may be the result of neurotransmitters, GABA and glutamate.
 Glutamate is thought to be the most sensitive to this rebound effect, causing the most overreaction.

-GABA helps keep brain activity regulated – it’s as if GABA is the teacher in a classroom full of kids.
+GABA helps keep brain activity regulated.
 After drinking, GABA is decreased both in amount and sensitivity, which leads to a more excited, overactive brain.
+It’s as if GABA is the teacher who steps out of a classroom full of unruly glutamate.
 This overstimulation is likely what contributes to light and sound sensitivity during a hangover, as well.